mediumart/intercom/readme.md

 $intercomUsers = Intercom::users();
 ```

-Using the `intance` or the `facade`, any resource type is mirrored as a method on the `Client`, that can be used to gain the corresponding resource object :
+Using the `instance` or the `facade`, any resource type is mirrored as a method on the `Client`, that can be used to gain the corresponding resource object :
 ```php
 // facade
 $leads = Intercom::leads();